 Echolocation clicks in the sound files have not been annotated consistently and are thus not included in the final dataset.
 However, the presence of echolocation clicks has been noted in some files from JASCO and ONC.
 See original files for those annotations.
 As echolocation clicks can be diagnostic of species and potentially ecotype (Leu et al., 2022), further annotation of this dataset could feed into training or validation based on echolocation parameters.

 Data for this project represents a large collaboration of groups and institutions and each dataset was processed in accordance with each groups project goals.
-Post processing of the annotations was done to provide a uniform system for machine learning algorithms.
+Post processing of the annotations was done to provide a uniform resource for machine learning algorithms.
 However, users should consider details from each deployment carefully to determine whether they wish to do any additional post-processing.
 For example, multiple annotations from the DFO datasets may represent different harmonics of the same call.
 Alternatively, data derived from ONC projects considered only pulsed calls.
 Thus, unannotated whistles and echolocation clicks may be present in some files.
 See individual datasets above for details.

 Code Availability